Skip to content

 2. Executor runs /usr/local/bin/run-rg (ripgrep wrapper)

-3. collect() routes results based on match count: - Always: Kafka (full result), Postgres (metrics row), MongoDB (archive), Redis (cached summary) - match_count > 20: HTTP webhook notification - match_count > 50: JSONL file log
+3. on_task_complete() routes results based on match count: - Always: Kafka (full result), Postgres (metrics row), MongoDB (archive), Redis (cached summary) - match_count > 20: HTTP webhook notification - match_count > 50: JSONL file log

 4. 5% simulated executor failures with retry via on_error()